City-of-Bloomington/timetrack/docs/index.md

 (Can test the keyboard config with !@#$ keys.
 That's not an expletive. :) )

-Next configure a network connection.
-Consider the destination location.
-If it has a wired network connection, we'll want to use that.
-Otherwise we'll want to use the wireless connection.
-For wireless, choose one from the networking menu in the top right.

 Next, open a terminal and type:

     ifconfig